-The study of History covers an inexhaustible range of topics, from the history of aboriginal societies, conquistadors, ethnicity, fascism, labour, psychiatry, patterns of settlement and migration, politics, the Renaissance, revolution, to rock ‘n’ roll, slavery, superstition, trade unions, women studies, and more.
+The study of history covers an inexhaustible range of topics, from the history of aboriginal societies, conquistadors, ethnicity, fascism, labour, psychiatry, patterns of settlement and migration, politics, the Renaissance, revolution, to rock ‘n’ roll, slavery, superstition, trade unions, women studies and more.
 We are all products of our history: familial, ethnic and national.
 Understanding our heritage sheds important light on our current situations and helps us to chart the future.

-The study of History develops strong research and communication skills, both written and oral, which are relevant to many careers.
-With emphasis on how to analyze issues, read critically, do productive research, delineate a case, and construct it with evidence, studying History helps you develop valuable skills and knowledge for employment and society.
+The study of history develops strong research and communication skills, both written and oral, which are relevant to many careers.
+With emphasis on how to analyze issues, read critically, do productive research, delineate a case and construct it with evidence, studying history helps you develop valuable skills and knowledge for employment and society.

 History provides a context, a background, and a perspective for a wide range of interesting careers.
-Many History graduates go on to careers in law, journalism, business, teaching, government and politics.
+Many Department of History graduates go on to careers in law, journalism, business, teaching, government and politics.
 Our alumni are currently employed as journalists, media producers and researchers, publishers and editors, bankers, teachers, community or social workers, librarians, archivists, government historians, museum curators and researchers.

 Follow your own interests and chart your own path through university.
 Our undergraduate specialist, major and minor programs offer you plenty of flexibility.